zhezhen-y/zhezhen-y.github.io/about.md

 ## About

-### This website displays my sciart creations and provides instruction for anyone interested in re-creating them.
+### This website displays my sciart creations and provides instructions for anyone interested in recreating them.

 >Integrating my knowledge in coding and data visualization
 >with storytelling skills,